 Even children who can be reluctant to talk will take this opportunity to share their day with you.
 These conversations can be teaching moments, discussions about otherwise awkward topics or just plain fun.
 This is also a great “no phone zone” for undivided attention, and an opportunity to practice reducing screen time.

 Family routines and traditions help children to feel a sense of safety and belonging.
 When you are making connections as a family you will feel more unified as a family.
-When they feel safe and feel like they belong, the family dinner is the perfect place to be able to come for help and is a safe place for them.
+When children feel safe and feel like they belong, the family dinner is the perfect place to be able to come for help and is a safe place for them.

-Dinner with family can help reduce the possibility of high-risk behaviors like drug and alcohol abuse.
+Family dinners can help reduce the possibility of high-risk behaviors like drug and alcohol abuse.
 When an adolescent feels safety and security at home it increases self-esteem.
 When they are secure in their self-esteem the risk of unhealthy behavior is reduced.
 Family dinners provide a place to make connections with each other.
 Because you are developing a positive relationship with your kids, they may be more open to talking about things that are bothering them, rather than turning to drugs and alcohol to deal with hard things.

-Dinner with family helps children get better grades.
+Family dinners helps children get better grades.
 They have fewer symptoms of depression, especially adolescent girls.
 Having at least one nutritious meal a day, your children are less likely to become obese or develop eating disorders.
-We all want to keep our children safe.
-Dinner with family can be a great start to get them on that path!
+We want to encourage healthy eating with our children and family dinners can be a great start to get them on that path!

 It Teaches Gratitude